-Living in an era, where everything seems slave of that machine called CLOCK, it’s not easy to not get affected by problems.
+Living in an era, where everything seems to be a slave of that machine called CLOCK, it’s not that easy to stay away from problems.

-While making a coffee for yourself in the morning, if you are creating a time table for the day and running around whole day to achieve the listed tasks, welcome to the this post :).
+While making a coffee for yourself in the morning, if you are creating a timetable for the day and running around the whole day to achieve the listed tasks, then you are most welcomed to this post :).

-Nowadays, stress is an inevitable part of everyone’s life.
+Nowadays, stress has become an inevitable part of everyone’s life.
 Everyone is stressed due to one reason or another.
-While stress management is rising as a professional industry, I think we just need to go back in past and think why it was not a problem for our ancestors.
-Yes, rather than trying out anything fancy, think for a moment, why this was not the problem for our grandparents and you will get most of the answers.
+While stress management is rising as a professional industry, I think we just need to go back to the past and think why it was not a problem for our ancestors.
+Yes, rather than trying out anything fancy, think for a moment, why this was not a problem for our grandparents and you will get most of the answers.

-Being a software testing professional, indirectly, we learn how to manage stress because the profession itself needs patience, communication tactics and investigation abilities.
-But sometimes when stress at work place is so high, we forget about every possible solution offered.
+Being a software testing professional, indirectly, we learn how to manage stress because the profession itself needs patience, communication tactics, and investigation abilities.
+But sometimes when stress at the workplace is so high, we forget about every possible solution offered.